JJ07-ops/UVM1/README.md

 # UVM1
-Codes I have written for the Udemy course:  UVM for Verification Part 1 : Fundamentals
+Codes I have written for the assignments given in the Udemy course:  UVM for Verification Part 1 : Fundamentals